LLNL/RAJA/docs/sphinx/user_guide/config_options.rst

       ======================   ======================

-     RAJA can also be configured to build with compiler warnings reported as errors, which may be useful when using RAJA in an application:
+     RAJA can also be configured to build with compiler warnings reported as errors, which may be useful to make sure your application builds cleanly:

       =========================   ======================
       Variable                    Default